 Key Features of Cloud Computing

-If you decide on the weekend that you need to use the networked storage or other cloud services, you can employ them without the help of the provider's staff.
+If you decide on the weekend that you need to use the networked storage or other cloud service, you can employ it without the help of the provider's staff.

 You need to have network access to take advantage of the capabilities and services of cloud computing.
 Moreover, you can use the services from various devices like laptops or smartphones.

 The provider combines all cloud resources into one pool and offers them for use through multitenancy.
 All virtual and physical cloud resources are provided based on your and other users' needs.
-Resources include storage, RAM, virtual machines, computing power, bandwidth, and so on.
+The resources include storage, RAM, virtual machines, computing power, bandwidth, and others.

-If necessary, the amount of resources is quickly reserved and scaled in accordance with your requirements.
+If necessary, the amount of resources is quickly reserved and scaled in compliance with your requirements.
 Providers allow users to buy the resources at any time and in any volume.

 All resources are automatically monitored, measured, and optimized to ensure data transparency.
 These resources include computing power, number of active users, storage capacity, bandwidth, and much more.